-Organizations understand the importance of employee engagement, clearly see it’s benefits, but fail to act on it.
+Organizations understand the importance of employee engagement and clearly see its benefits but fail to act on it.
 This inaction is responsible for low engagement levels at many organizations.
 We will look at some employee engagement ideas and activities that you may try at your organization.

 Before we look at some employee engagement ideas, let’s understand how we can make your employee engagement initiative a success.

-The employers, as well as the employees, need to be clear of what’s expected of them, and their role in successfully executing employee engagement initiatives.
-This is a time-intensive process and requires equal participation from all stakeholders to make it a success, there is no magic formula.
+Employers and employees need to be clear about what’s expected of them and their role in successfully executing employee engagement initiatives.
+This is a time-intensive process and requires equal participation from all stakeholders to make it a success.
+There is no magic formula.

-You can start-off by involving all function managers or heads along with your core HR team, this cannot be entirely driven by HR.
-You may diversify the team as you see fit, rather we encourage more involvement.
-Bigger participation brings about more and better ideas.
+You can start by involving all function managers or heads with your core HR team; HR cannot entirely drive this.
+You may diversify the team as you see fit with old and new employees.
+Rather we encourage more involvement.
+Bigger participation and new hires bring about more and better ideas.

-You need to set clear objectives for your employee engagement initiative and you must meet at fixed intervals for status updates.
-Core objectives can be decided on roles, functions, levels of experience.
+You must set clear objectives for your employee engagement initiative and meet at fixed intervals for status updates.
+Core objectives can be decided on roles, functions, and levels of experience.
 Clear objectives will render effective results and bring direction to your employee engagement ideas and activities.

 Employee Engagement Ideas

-This is tough since this will be something unique to every employee, and you have to realize that every employee is unique and so are their needs.
-Managers and HR reps can work with employees for this, and creating a flexible work schedule is a good way to start.
+This is tough since this will be something unique to every employee, and you have to realize that every employee is unique, as are their needs in the health and wellness program.
+Managers and HR reps can work with encouraging employees on this, and creating a flexible work schedule is a good way to start.

 Weekly Pulse is one of the most heavily used Workforce features.
-It’s a quick, direct and easy question asked employees to get a simple understanding of their mood and morale.
+It’s a quick, direct, and easy question asked by many employees to understand their mood and morale.
 In other words, it’s an employee sentiment analysis.

-Providing regular training to all your employees is essential, it fosters their growth.
-You may plan these for some employees or do for teams.
-Regular training sessions indeed help curb attrition, employees stay back if their training needs are attended to.
-Managers can help design these training sessions, asking your employees directly is also a great way to ensure they get what they want and need.
+Providing regular training to all your employees is essential.
+It fosters their growth.
+You may plan these for some employees or do them for teams.
+Regular training sessions indeed help curb attrition.
+Employees stay back if their training needs are attended to.
+Managers can help design these training sessions.
+Asking your employees directly is also a great way to ensure they get what they want and need.

 No matter the nature of the work or seniority of the employees, everyone should be absolutely clear about their growth path.
 They need to know and understand their future roles and responsibilities and how they can get there.
 If some employees wish to pursue different roles or functions within the same organization, there should be a way of doing that.

-Employees need to feel safe about communicating their thoughts, be it new ideas or grievances.
-Feedback if heard and acted upon instills confidence about the management in the employees, a key reason for them to stay longer with the association.
+Employees must feel safe about communicating their thoughts, whether new ideas or grievances.
+Feedback is heard and acted upon and instills confidence about the management in the employees, a key reason for them to stay longer with the association.

 While every employee is unique, they do work in teams.
-And sometimes being part of a team can influence the way employees think and feel.
+And sometimes, being part of a team can influence how employees think and feel.
 Therefore, while analyzing individual employees is important, it is equally insightful to analyze them in teams.

 Employee Engagement Activities

 Some employee engagement activities are quite easy to conduct and fun to be a part of.
 You may start with some from the below.
-We are always on the lookout for new ones, here’s our latest.
+We are always on the lookout for new ones.

 This is important for all employees across various roles and functions.
-Everyone needs and seeks out a mentor, this will not only help you pair your employees with mentors but also identify them.
+Everyone needs and seeks out a mentor.
+This will help you pair your employees with mentors and identify them.

-No matter how big or small, organizations need to recognize and celebrate employee victories.
+Organizations must recognize and celebrate employee victories, whether big or small.
 This assures them their efforts are being noticed and will not be just a footnote in a long annual appraisal.
-This is a very important employee engagement activity that you need to conduct regularly.
+You need to conduct this very important employee engagement activity regularly.

-Yup, you read it right, this is a fun employee engagement activity.
-Your workforce is dynamic and that should factor in when developing any employee engagement activities, assignments, or processes.
-You can start conducting weekly activities in the second half of Fridays, this can be a quiz, a movie showcase, or just fun team games.
-Your employees will certainly have a great weekend and come all happy and excited on Monday.
+Yup, you read it right.
+This is a fun employee engagement activity.
+Your workforce is dynamic, which should factor in when developing employee engagement activities, assignments, or processes.
+You can start conducting weekly activities in the second half of Fridays.
+This can be a quiz, a movie showcase, or just fun team games.
+Your employees will have a great weekend and be happy and excited on Monday.